 “The textile industry is very competitive.
 We believe in a level playing field when it comes to the proper treatment and disposal of wastewater, which is a very important issue,” said Philip Henson, director, Energy and Sustainability, Hanes Brands.

-Sarah Lewis, Sr. Director of Innovation for TSC, states, “The Wastewater 101 Toolbox fills a need – the need to easily connect people with resources and information about properly treating wastewater.
+Sarah Lewis, senior director of Innovation for TSC, stated: “The Wastewater 101 Toolbox fills a need — the need to easily connect people with resources and information about properly treating wastewater.
 Resources and information about wastewater treatment have been available but hard to find in one place.
 As a result of this industry collaboration, people can now more easily learn about wastewater and its impacts, share resources about treatment, and access information that helps them take action.”

-Adam Wade, Sr Director, Sustainability and Risk Management, Fruit of the Loom, Inc., states, “We were pleased to take part in the development of this Toolbox.
+Adam Wade, senior director, Sustainability and Risk Management, Fruit of the Loom Inc., stated: “We were pleased to take part in the development of this Toolbox.
 The project was a perfect fit to apply our ‘Core Environmental Values’ that include commitments to activities directed toward the presentation and conservation of our natural resources and educating and encouraging our employees in the preservation of our natural resources.”